LoyolaChicagoBooks/introcs-csharp/rst/nant.rst

 The examples folder contains only one-file, stand-alone programs (except that they can use library classes).
-We have chosen to have an individual subdirectory for each program that have more than one supporting file.
+We have chosen to have an individual subdirectory for each program that has more than one supporting file.
 We are putting a special run script in these folders, with different contents, but the same effect for you:  If this directory is your current directory, you can use the run script in the same way as the run script in the examples folder.
 Do supply the base name (no .cs) of the program file containing ``Main``.

-The folders ending in "_stub" are the start of a project for you.
+The folders with names ending in "_stub" are the start of a project for you.
-When you are asked to copy to a folder without the "_stub", you can put the copied folder as a subfolder of the examples folder.
-If you set up a work folder, as discussed in the last section, you can alternately put the copied folder as a subfolder of your work folder.
+When you are asked to copy to a folder without the "_stub", you can put the copied folder as another subfolder of the examples folder.
+Alternately, if you set up a work folder, as discussed in the last section, you can put the copied folder as a subfolder of your work folder.
 The copied run script should work in either place.

-An Really Simple Example NAnt Script
+A Really Simple Example NAnt Script
 ------------------------------------

-This part is only needed for the curious or if you are creating new multi-file projects of your own:
+The remaining NAnt sections are only needed for the curious, or if you are creating new multi-file projects of your own:

 Now we get into the internal details of NAnt scripts.
-Some of this is important when you start doing multi-file projects with file names that you choose.

 Let's begin by taking a look at an example NAnt build script, which we'll use to compile the Hello, World